Sculptural fashion toile on dress form by House of Henley

 • Fine art color theory

-The studio consults lineage rather than trend cycles.
-Objects are conceived as enduring pieces — designed to be collected, repaired, and lived with.
+The House consults lineage rather than trend cycles.
+Objects are conceived as enduring collectible pieces — designed to be collected, repaired, inherited, and lived with.

 Formal training in fine arts and fashion design sharpened what intuition alone could not articulate.
-Years of study across cinema, architecture, visual culture, and garment construction inform a disciplined creative process.
+Years of study across architecture, cinema, visual culture, and garment construction inform a disciplined creative system.

 Refinement is cumulative.